 Oviedo and Woody Allen

 Oviedo is above all a pedestrian city, comfortable for passers-by.
 Film director Woody Allen2002 Prince of Asturias Award for the Arts, he knows this well.
 Walking through its streets, he left a good number of compliments and accurate analyzes for local history.
-Oviedo is a "delicious, exotic, beautiful and pedestrianized city; It's as if it did not belong to this world, as if it did not exist ... like a fairy tale. " Oviedo is, according to him, an "isolated but very beautiful" territory, which gives him the sensation of being outside reality: "in a protected atmosphere".
+Oviedo is a «delicious, exotic, beautiful and pedestrianized city; it's as if it didn't belong in this world, as if it didn't exist ... like a fairy tale ».
+Oviedo is, according to him, an “isolated but very beautiful” territory, which produces the sensation of being out of reality: “in a protected atmosphere”.

 Since the prestigious Allen was pronounced in this way, in the Asturian capital they looked for the way to thank him for these words and to render him cult secular.
 The statue of Woody Allen that now "walks" in the heart of the city surprised the director himself in a visit to Asturias in May of 2005.
 A well-known regional newspaper titled the meeting in this way "Allen knows Allen".
 After observing her carefully Woody told her companions that it was very difficult to react to the statue of oneself.
 Later, in a hearing in the auditorium, he left for the story a phrase that could well fit into his large list of famous quotes, or in the ironic dialogue of one of his films: "I would like to come every year to put a wreath of flowers".